 Also known as ‘Blueys’, these are a way of sending letters and messages FREE to serving personnel and are available from HIVE as well as Post Offices.
-It is a good idea to number or date your blueys, so that you will both know if any have gone astray.
-Please note that you should never put anything inside a bluey, or it will be treated as surface mail and take ages to arrive!
-Normal delivery time is 4-6 days.
 Ask in your local Post Office or unit for a supply of blueys for you and any children to use.
 Blueys can be obtained free from post offices and can be posted free of charge.
 There is also a specific support page for your children.

-These are like sending a little bit of home to your loved one.
-Use sturdy containers and be careful about sending perishable goods - mail can take longer than expected.
-Safeguard your privacy - packages are often opened in front of others.
-Don't send anything that would embarrass you or your loved one in front of others.
-Items such as alcohol, tobacco, toxic or flammable items and aerosols/pressurised containers should not be sent, and note that all packages are x-rayed as a safeguard.
+Use sturdy containers and be careful about sending perishable goods – mail can take longer than expected.
+Safeguard your privacy – packages are often opened in front of others and note that all packages are x-rayed as a safeguard.
 Remember to ensure the package does not exceed 2Kg, which is the maximum weight permitted.
-Visit BFPO services guide on GOV.UK for further information.

 Your serving partner will normally get a welfare phone allowance of 30 mins per week during the operation.
 Additional top up cards can be brought in theatre or topped up by you by ringing the Paradigm contact centre Tel: 01438 282121 (You will need a credit/debit card and your serving family member’s Paradigm and Service number).
 Please remember that it is unlikely that you will be able to phone directly whilst they are away on operations.
 So write down the key points you want to discuss and organise, wherever possible, a time for calls to be received by you, ensuring that the children are not outside playing, making the most of the time available.